aitesam961/aitesam961/README.md

 ### What I like?

-> My areas of interest lies in Embedded hardware Design, Firmware development for advanced Technology solutions.
+> My area of interest lies in Embedded hardware Design, Firmware development for advanced Technology solutions.

 ### What I'm currently working on?
 > **Full Time:** Student (BS Electrical Engineering)